codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 * Notifications are displayed only for resources with read permissions.

 > Currently, we do not enforce Analytics views according to read permissions for pipelines.
-We will be enforcing this policy in the upcoming releases.

 #### Write operations on dynamically-created entities
 These are operations users can perform on dynamically-created entities, such as workflows for example.
 Typically, the permissions for such entities are derived from those of the parent entity.

-For now, all users with view permissions, can also terminate and retry workflows.
+Currently, all users with view permissions, can also terminate and retry workflows.

 ### Non-GitOps-controlled entities